 Sample Jobs at JPL

-Here is a small sampling of the types of positions offered at the Lab and salaries according PayScale as of September 12, 2019.
+Here is a small sampling of positions offered at the Lab and estimated salaries as of April 24, 2020.

-Engineers at JPL not only get to lead space exploration at one of the country’s most storied institutions, they also command high, sometimes six-figure salaries.
-A crewed mission to Mars is on the agenda and if you want to be a part of history, then register for your (always) free Cluster account.
+JPL is hiring, as are other innovative aerospace organizations, all of which are staffing up for exciting missions to low-Earth orbit, the Moon, Mars, and beyond.
+If you're interested in getting in at one of these companies, we can help.
+Register for your (always) free Cluster account.
 It only takes a few minutes.
 We match top-tier engineers like you to leading aerospace, aviation, defense and automotive companies.
 You bring the talent, we’ll bring the jobs.